PrakashD2003/Deep-Learning/Improving-Neural-Networks/My-Notes-Week-2-Imroving-Neural-Networks.md

 ---

-### **Questions-**  but momentum also dampens the vertical direction oscillations right? and and by using the moving average for updatation rather the the actual gradient it prevents gradients from moving too much up or down but how does it provides acceleration? and if rmsprop also dampens to oscillations how it is different from momemtum?
+### ❓**Questions-**  but momentum also dampens the vertical direction oscillations right? and and by using the moving average for updatation rather the the actual gradient it prevents gradients from moving too much up or down but how does it provides acceleration? and if rmsprop also dampens to oscillations how it is different from momemtum?

 **Answer:**
  You are asking the *perfect* questions.
 This is the most important distinction to understand, and you are absolutely right that Momentum also dampens oscillations.